 The Office of the Los Angeles County Counsel was established pursuant to the County Charter and State Constitution in 1913.
 The County Counsel is an appointed County officer whose duties include providing legal advice and representation to the Board of Supervisors, County officers, County departments and various other public agencies in civil matters.

 Los Angeles County is the most populous county in the nation with a population exceeded by only seven states.
-As the population of the County has grown and as the scope of County government has expanded over the years, the Office of County Counsel has kept pace - growing from a staff of 38 attorneys in 1963 to approximately 277 attorneys and a support staff of approximately 275 today.
+As the population of the County has grown and as the scope of County government has expanded over the years, the Office of County Counsel has kept pace - growing from a staff of 38 attorneys in 1963 to over 330 attorneys and a support staff of over 275 today.